OpenRailAssociation/osrd/.github/ISSUE_TEMPLATE/user_story.md

 ---
 name: User story
-about: Create a new user story for this project
-title: "[Name this US as it appears in the sprint goal]"
+about: An user story is a feature from the point of view of the end user
 labels: 'kind:user-story'
-assignees: ''

 ---

 ## User